system76/tech-docs/src/models/nebula19-1/assembly.md

 ### Steps to install the SATA backplane:

 1. [Remove the top case](#removing-the-top-case).
-    - The [GPU brace](#installingremoving-the-gpu-brace) can also be removed for easier access to the SATA backplane screws and wiring.
+    - The [side fan bracket](#installingremoving-the-side-fan-bracket) can also be removed for easier access to the SATA backplane screws and wiring.
 2. Unscrew and remove the 2.5" drive cage's cover.

 ![2.5" SATA drive cage cover](./img/25-drive-cover.webp)